 First, we will break down the commission charges of both brokers for placing stock and options trades.
-ChoiceTrade charges more than Charles Schwab for placing regular stock trades ($5.00 and $4.95, respectively).
-For options trading, ChoiceTrade has a base fee of $5.00, and Charles Schwab a base fee of $4.95.
-ChoiceTrade's per contract rate of $0.50 is less than Charles Schwab which charges $0.65.
+Charles Schwab and ChoiceTrade charge the same amount for regular stock trades, $0.
+With options, the base fee is $0 for both Charles Schwab and ChoiceTrade.
+ChoiceTrade's per contract rate of $0.40 is less than Charles Schwab which charges $0.65.
 Instead of flat rate fees, several brokers charge a per-share fee instead.
-For a complete review of trading charges, read our full online broker reviews
+For a complete review of trading charges, read our full online broker reviews.

 Next, investors want to make sure they can trade the investment vehicle they want.
-ChoiceTrade provides its clients with Stock Trading, Options Trading and Mutual Funds while Charles Schwab provides clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-As far as mutual funds go, Charles Schwab boasts an offering of 5165 mutual funds compared to ChoiceTrade's 500 available funds.
-And, commission free ETFs deserve a comparison, Charles Schwab offers 229 commission free ETFs versus ChoiceTrade's total of 0.
+ChoiceTrade supports Stock Trading and Options Trading while Charles Schwab supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+As far as mutual funds go, Charles Schwab boasts an offering of 5846 mutual funds compared to ChoiceTrade's 0 available funds.

 Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
-ChoiceTrade offers virtual trading while Charles Schwab does not.
-For mobile trading, Charles Schwab offers the iPhone App, iPad App and Android App while ChoiceTrade offers the none of these.
+ChoiceTrade has virtual trading, Charles Schwab doesn't.
+For mobile trading, ChoiceTrade offer clients access to an iPhone App and Android App while Charles Schwab has an iPhone App, iPad App and Android App.
 Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Charles Schwab while customers at ChoiceTrade can have none of these.
-All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab posted awards Best in Class - Platforms & Tools and Best in Class - Research in 2017, while ChoiceTrade found itself with none of these.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Charles Schwab while ChoiceTrade offers customers none of these.